WomenPlusPlus/deploy-impact-23-shift-2/README.md

 # :bulb: Our Solution
 * TODO - Describe
+- ...
+- Matching algorithm: Matching algorithm for candidate to recomment jobs and for company to recommned candidates for jobs.
+It was not implemented due to time and capacity constraints, however the idea can be found in matching.md file

 # :toolbox: Tech Stack
 | Backend     | Frontend | Database | Cloud Storage | Deployments |